Vision:

 - Student involvement and co-creation of Learning Intentions and Success Criteria

-- Students self-monitor their learning and conference with teachers on where to next int their learning
+- Students self-monitor their learning and conference with teachers on where to next in their learning

 @ 2024 Burwood East Primary School